 - Keep track your time vs. how much money you are making.

 - Pay attention to payout amounts.
 You may get more back if you wait.

 Everyone’s results will vary.
 I’m in Pennsylvania USA, using an Android phone and a Windows 10 laptop.

-In the sections below, I listed the ways I have used to supplement my income.
+In the sections below, I listed the ways I have used to help supplement my income.
 If you try any of the companies mentioned here, please use my referral links and codes.
 We both may receive an incentive.
 That alone, is a huge help to me.
 Thanks!

 This is super simple.
 Play games while accumulating points towards gift cards.
 The app has to track your gaming activity, so you’ll need to adjust your security settings.